 HORT 200 Land Surveying (2) One hour of lecture and two hours of laboratory per week.
-Also offered as LARC 200.
+For HORT majors only.
 Understanding the principles of land surveying such as measurements of distance, elevation and angles, instrumentation, and mapping.

 HORT 201 Environmental Factors and Horticultural Crop Production (4) Three hours of lecture and three hours of laboratory per week.
 Prerequisite: HORT 100.
 Recommended: BIOL 105.
 The first of a two semester sequence.
 The influence and interaction of light, mineral nutrition, water, temperature and gas exchange on growth, physiological responses, productivity and quality of horticultural crops.